Ford Bronco: Specifications

 Standard equipment includes Dana axles with front and rear electronic differentials, both user-lockable via dashboard switches.
 The drivetrain can toggle between 4WD Low, 4WD High, 4WD Automatic, and 2WD High (rear-wheel drive), controlled by a dial near the gear selector rather than a secondary shifter aside the main shift lever.

 Optional equipment includes a terrain management system, marketed as "G.O.A.T.
 Modes" (Goes Over Any Type of Terrain).
 The system calibrates throttle response, four-wheel drive, traction control, and transmission shifts to maximize traction when offroading.
 Up to seven modes are available with this system: Normal, Eco, Sport, Slippery, and Sand, along with Baja, Mud and Ruts, and Rock Crawl.
 The available Trail One-Pedal Drive automatically applies and holds the brakes when the driver lifts off the gas pedal, removing the need for left-foot braking and preventing unexpected rollbacks.
-The sixth-generation Bronco also offers optional Trail Turn Assist, which utilizes the torque-vectoring system to help the vehicle turn in tight offroad corners.
+The sixth-generation Bronco also offers optional Trail Turn Assist, which uses the brake control solenoids to help the vehicle turn in tight offroad corners.

 An optional topographical map software, marketed as Trail Maps, allows owners to share smartphone-downloaded topo maps to the vehicle's In-car entertainment system and record videos of trail runs, display telemetry or map data, and upload to the cloud.
 The sixth generation features a tray that slides from under the rear cargo compartment.
 An action mount on the front dash to allow for phone and camera mounting, waterproof switches and rubber floors are also available.